mlabuda2/nf-tower-docs/docs/git/overview.md

 5. Enter the **Access key** and **Secret key** of the AWS IAM account that will be used to access the desired CodeCommit repository.

-6. Enter the **Repository base URL** for which the credentials should be applied (optional).
+6. Enter the **Repository base URL** for which the credentials should be applied (recommended).
 This option can be used to apply the provided credentials to a specific region, e.g. `https://git-codecommit.eu-west-1.amazonaws.com`.

 ### Self-hosted Git